I can be indecisive.

 How often do we consider that each friend we choose influences us in ways we can’t even comprehend?
 How they bias us, planting, rejecting and shaping every thought that crosses our mind.
 The people for which we sacrifice our time and emotions for.
 The ones who will celebrate our most important achievements and mourn our heaviest losses.

 Or what about the place we call home?
 It’s the anchor to our entire universe.
 It dictates who we meet, the opportunities we encounter and the life we end up living.
 It can be a place of sanctuary or one’s own personal hell depending on where and how you build it.

 And work.
 It’s not just a paycheck.
-It’s where you trade your most valuable belonging for some sort of perceived sustainability.
+It’s where you trade your most valuable resource for some sort of perceived sustainability.
 It’s your mark on the world.
 Outside of children, it’s often your biggest impact on the future of mankind.